blurredpixel/LIFXControl/README.md

 This is a basic controller that is still being updated with functionality for LIFX smart lights.
 I have also implemented a very basic GUI to use the functions of the controller.
 Very limited testing.

+You'll need the appjar and requests modules for this to run.
+You'll also need to create an API token with LIFX Lights.